littke/inspiritas-bootstrap/README.md

 - All the goodness of Bootstrap 2
 - A hand-crafted, completely new visual theme
 - Easy to customize
-- 4 Photoshop files (PSDs) with the complete design
 - Free and maintained
 - Uses overrides to make future updates to Bootstrap easy to get
 - BONUS: Includes styling for Highcharts charting library